x-labs-xyz/Research_and_dev_text_revenue_prediction/README.md

 Findings: Logistic Regression out performed SVM in out of sample test, Strong AUROC for the regression

-GPT_embeddings_Regressions.ipynb: jupyter notebook with logistic regression/svm for different years of GPT_embeddings of the filings against quartile based labels of R&D Growth.
+[GPT_embeddings_Regressions.ipynb](GPT_embeddings_Regressions.ipynb): jupyter notebook with logistic regression/svm for different years of GPT_embeddings of the filings against quartile based labels of R&D Growth.
 - collected same metrics as with TDIFD_Regressions

 Findings: Logistic Regression still out performed SVM in out of sample test, Accuracy and AUROC for GPT_embeddings were slightly better but not siginifcant.

-Backpropped_Regressions.ipynb: jupyter notebook with logistic regression/svm for different years of backpropped_embeddings of the filings against quartile based labels of R&D Growth.
+[Backpropped_Regressions.ipynb](Backpropped_Regression.ipynb): jupyter notebook with logistic regression/svm for different years of backpropped_embeddings of the filings against quartile based labels of R&D Growth.
 - collected same metrics as with TDIFD_Regressions

 Findings: Contrary to our hypothesis, the model were significantly way worse.
 Out of sample accuracy of

-Cross_year_check.ipynb: jupyter notebook that tests the logistic regression/svm of a given year using data from years in the future to test robustness of the models.
+[Cross_year_check.ipynb](Cross_Year_Check.ipynb): jupyter notebook that tests the logistic regression/svm of a given year using data from years in the future to test robustness of the models.

 Findings: Strong AUVROC for shorter lag (1, 2), gets weaker with increase in lags(4, 5).
 OVO_auroc range for t+1: [0.689, 0.742], t+5: [0.655, 0.710]

 Stocks_Returns_Collector.ipynb: jupyter notebook to collect stock returns to see how stocks selected bu our model perform in comparison to an benchmark.
 Findings: (work in progress), pickle file for renevnue got corrupted, collecting for the 3rd time.

+# Folder Included in the Repository